 Baker emphasized the passion he sees in the younger generation.
 “While this generation faces many challenges, what I see is a desire to serve the Lord and take action.
 They didn’t hesitate to say ‘yes’ to this opportunity to help.”

-Finding Hope in Disaster
+Finding hope in disaster

 “We’ve been able to channel their passion into meaningful work, and the impact they’ve made in just a few days has been remarkable,” Baker said.
 In addition, the Baptist Educational and Missionary Convention of South Carolina supplied a food truck to feed the students and volunteers after a long day’s work.